zzuro/music-bot/README.md

 # MusicBot

-This is a simple MusicBot implemented in the Go programming language.
+This is a simple MusicBot implemented in Go.
 Its primary purpose was to serve as a learning exercise to gain some experience with Go.